 And so say all of us.
 I wish you all, wherever you are a Cool Yule, a Salacious Saturnalia, and a very Happy Christmas.

-I’ll see you back again in the New Year.
+And while I’ll be posting occasionally between now and next year, I’ll see you back here again to give it the full press in the New Year.

 Be as good as you can be while I’m gone.***